txt/se20/docs/syllabus.md

 - Attendance is extremely important for your learning experience in this class.

-Lecture attendance will be scored by 5 one mark spot quizzes, run at random times, at some point 5 minutes after the start of the lecture.
+Lecture attendance will be scored by six one mark spot quizzes, run at random times, at some point 5 minutes after the start of the lecture.
 There will be no appeal, excuse for "excused"
 [excused classes](https://policies.ncsu.edu/regulation/reg-02-20-03):